chaos-mesh/website/docs/production-installation-using-helm.md

 version.BuildInfo{Version:"v3.5.4", GitCommit:"1b5edb69df3d3a08df77c9902dc17af864ff05d1", GitTreeState:"dirty", GoVersion: "go1.16.3"}
 ```

-If your actual outputs are similar to the expected outputs with `Version`, `GitCommit`, `GitTreeState` and `GoVersion`, it means that Helm is installed successfully.
+If your actual output is similar to the expected output with `Version`, `GitCommit`, `GitTreeState`, and `GoVersion`, it means that Helm is installed successfully.

 :::note